Juniper/contrail-infra-doc/source/rfc/logs.rst

 Retention policy
 ----------------

-We should keep 30 days of logs for reviews - that should be enough to be able to merge properly a review.
+We should keep 30 days of logs for reviews - that should be enough to be able to merge a review properly.

 Nightlies
 ~~~~~~~~~